18F/API-Usability-Testing/schedule.md

 What advice do you have for the other agencies?
 What were your major takeaways?
 How do you think you can address these problems
+What do you think you could do in short order?
+What's your low hanging fruit?

+4 weeks - Invite partipants
+3 weeks - Reserve room, webinar, etc.
+2 weeks - Ensure everyone is confirmed.
+1 week - Send confirmation emails with details
+1 day - 'See you tomorrow' email to all
++1 day - Thank you emails to developers, 'any suggestions on how we can facilitate'.
++1 day - Check-In Email to agencies, include survey, say that we'd love to check in in 2 weeks.
++2 weeks - Check in with agencies on improvements made?